Skip to main content

 Heart failure is recognized as a major health problem worldwide both in terms of patient management and related costs.
 Its main underlying origin is the loss of millions of functional cardiomyocytes.
 Even though several treatments improve heart function and clinical outcomes, they all fail to address this root cause.
 Replacing the lost cardiomyocytes with new contractile cells is a real challenge because, unlike many non-mammalian species, the adult human heart does not regenerate spontaneously.
 An option that emerged over the last two decades to replenish the pool of functional cardiomyocytes is cell therapy, based on the premise that the exogenously transplanted cells would engraft in the recipient myocardium and couple with their host counterparts to make a functionally effective myocardial syncytium.
 Overall, the outcomes of most trials have been disappointing, and despite occasional hints of efficacy, few have conclusively demonstrated stable and durable cardiomyocyte engraftment and clear evidence of true myocardial ‘regeneration’.

-The main objective of the REGeRNA project is thus to develop a synthetic messenger Ribonucleic Acid (mRNA) able to trigger the proliferation of endogenous (quiescent) cardiomyocytes and functionalized in such a way that the product is expressed in cardiomyocytes only, thereby minimizing cellular off-target effects.
-This construct should be conveyed to the heart via lipid nanoparticles (LNP), either by direct myocardial administration or systemically (in which case the LNPs should be externally decorated with cardiac-specific receptors to selectively target the heart).
+The main objective of the REGeRNA project is thus to develop a synthetic messenger RiboNucleic Acid (mRNA) able to trigger the proliferation of endogenous (quiescent) cardiomyocytes and functionalized in such a way that the product is functional in cardiomyocytes only, thereby minimizing cellular off-target deleterious effects.
+This construct should be conveyed to the heart via lipid nanoparticles (LNP), either by direct myocardial administration or systemically following LNP engineering with cardiac-specific receptors enabling their selective targeting to the heart.

-The project could have a major impact on the management of severe heart failure by allowing a partial restoration of a contractile cell pool through the re-induction of tissue-resident cardiomyocyte proliferation.
-In parallel, the development of a systemic delivery of LNP overcoming the issue of hepatic macrophage uptake, thus allowing a substantial cardiac homing, would improve the efficiency of organ targeting of any intravenously delivered therapeutics.
-The mechanism for mitigating phagocytic events would be common to all applications while only the nature of the LNP-bound peptides would remain specific for the targeted organ and thus the disease under consideration.
+The project could have a major impact on the management of severe heart failure by allowing a partial restoration of a contractile cell pool through the re-induction of tissue-resident cardiomyocyte proliferation or even their re-entry in a cell cycle leading to polyploidy or multinucleation, even without a final exit towards cytokinesis.
+In parallel, the development of a LNP formulation de-targeting the liver (and in our case, allowing a substantial cardiac homing), would benefit the overall field of organ targeting of intravenously delivered therapeutics.
+Namely, while some features of the LNP formulation could be generically used for mitigating phagocytic events in the liver, the nature of the LNP-anchored binder could allow to specifically target a given organ depending on the disease under consideration.

 A web site has been developed (https://www.regerna.eu//(opens in new window)) and regularly updated with all the information relevant to the project.